Jthew001/simpleWeatherApp/README.md

 Edited the code so if you are in a country that uses Fahrenheitit will show Fahrenheit and respectivly for Celcius

+3/16 addition: You can now click /c or /f to the right of the temp and it will show the temp in Celsius for /c or Farenheit for /f

 not yet implemented on the unix server yet